juntaolei/camel_city/README.md

 ## Acknowledgement and Credit

 The textures in this project embed Font Awesome icons.
-[Credit](https://fontawesome.com/license)
+[Link to Font Awesome License](https://fontawesome.com/license)